Graph Neural Networks for Virtual Sensing in Complex Systems: Addressing Heterogeneous Temporal Dynamics: Evaluation Setup

 \subsection{Baseline Methods.}

-To provide a comprehensive evaluation of our proposed method, we benchmark its performance against several established approaches for virtual sensing~\cite{song2023digital}, each selected for its relevance to the problem domain.
-We compare against the Bidirectional LSTM (BiLSTM) due to its widespread use in sequence modeling, and the 1D Convolutional Neural Network (1D-CNN) for its effectiveness in signal processing tasks.
-The 1D Gated CNN (1D-GCNN) is included to assess the impact of gating mechanisms similar to those in our approach.
-Finally, we include the Multivariate Time-series Graph Attention Network (MTGAT) as a state-of-the-art homogeneous graph neural network, providing a benchmark for the effectiveness of our heterogeneous graph-based approach.
+To provide a comprehensive evaluation of our proposed method, we benchmark its performance against several established approaches for virtual sensing~\cite{sun2021survey}, each selected for its relevance to the problem domain. \revtext{We chose Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs) as our primary baselines due to their proven effectiveness in handling temporal dynamics~\cite{sun2021survey}, a key aspect of our virtual sensing task with heterogeneous temporal dynamics.
+CNNs are well suited for local dynamics modeling and frequency domain processing, while RNNs are capable of capturing long-term dependencies and overall dynamics modeling.
+Both these capabilities are crucial for effectively capturing the complex temporal relationships in our problem.
+Specifically, we} compare against the Bidirectional LSTM (BiLSTM) due to its widespread use in sequence modeling, and the 1D Convolutional Neural Network (1D-CNN) for its effectiveness in signal processing tasks.
+The 1D Gated CNN (1D-GCNN) is included to assess the impact of gating mechanisms similar to those in our approach. \revtext{To assess the benefits of multiscale modeling, we include TimeMixer~\cite{wang2023timemixer}, originally designed for forecasting tasks.
+We adapt its architecture for our regression task by removing the decoder component and introducing a regression head, following the implementation provided in~\cite{wang2024deep} adapted for classification tasks.} \revtext{ Finally, we include the Multivariate Time-series Graph Attention Network (MTGAT) , originally introduced by \cite{zhao2020multivariate} as an anomaly detection framework and later adapted by \cite{niresi2023spatial} for the sensor calibration task,} as a state-of-the-art homogeneous \revtext{temporal graph regression model.
+This serves as} a benchmark for the effectiveness of our heterogeneous graph-based approach.
 For each model, we added a head that converts from the final hidden dimension of the model to the output, implemented as a three-layered MLP.
 All models utilized the SiLU (Sigmoid Linear Unit) activation function.
 For further details on the hyperparameter tuning of the baseline methods and our proposed HTGNN model, please refer to \ref{sec:app_hyper}.